feliciazhang/zebra-puzzle/README.md

 you can replace 1 with `Ruby has 1 more kitten than the cat that sleeps` to get the same results but not much else will have that happen. which makes sense bc like transitive property so idk if this is an important thing we can use.

+# TODO
+- more puzzles (ideally w not too many new clue types)
+- translate minimized form to english
+- fix xaway for negative steps